Graduate Studies at UM Music

 - You must have at least a 3.00 GPA on your undergraduate degree for full admission.

-- If your emphasis will be music performance or choral conducting, the GRE is not required, but you must set up an audition.
+- If your emphasis will be music performance or choral conducting, the GRE is not required, but you must audition.
 Please contact the degree coordinator in your area, listed above, to set up an audition.
 This requirement may be waived if you’ve previously auditioned for UM faculty, or if you received your undergraduate degree from UM Music.

 - Applicants for the MM in musicology, ethnomusicology, music theory, and music education are required to submit a writing sample.
 You will upload this along with your application to the Graduate School.
 If you have specific questions about the writing sample, please contact the faculty member listed below for your area.
 Specific instructions: